bishwast/Python_Projects/README.md

     - Class: A class is a fundamental concept that serves as a blueprint for creating instances or objects.
 A Class encapsulates data/attributes and methods/procedures/functions, that operates on the data.
     - Subclass: A Subclass is a Class that inherits from another class.
     - Superclass: A Superclass is a Parent class from which other class inherits from.
-    - Python is a Multiple Inheritance system other than Java as Python allows class to inherit from one or more classes.
+    - Python is a Multiple Inheritance system other than Java (Single Inheritance) as Python allows class to inherit from one or more classes.